plackyhacker/plackyhacker.github.io/kernel/os-independence.md

 There is an interesting MSR (the `IA32_LSTAR`) at address `0xc0000082` which returns the address of the `KiSystemCall64` (or a variation of) back to the caller.
 If we know the offset of `KiSystemCall64` then we can calculate the base address of the `nt` module.
 The problem is we cannot simply load the `ntoskrnl.exe` locally and locate the `KiSystemCall64` address using `GetProcAddress`.
 The symbol is not in the export address table (EAT) and cannot be resolved in this way.

-To combat this we can search the `.text` section inside the `ntoskrnl.exe` binary (looaded from disk) looking for a common byte pattern used by `KiSystemCall64` across different versions of Windows:
+To combat this we can search the `.text` section inside the `ntoskrnl.exe` binary (loaded from disk) looking for a common byte pattern used by `KiSystemCall64` across different versions of Windows:

 ```asm
 0F 01 F8                        swapgs